Peru flag

-Postal codes for Madre de Dios range from 17600 to 17601 in Madre de Dios, Manu, Peru.
-The table below lists ZIP codes and postcodes for places within Madre de Dios.
+Postal Codes (Códigos postales) for Madre de Dios range from 17600 to 17601 in Manu, Madre de Dios, Peru.
+To find exact Postal Codes and postcodes within Madre de Dios, choose from the districts below.

 Postal Codes for Places in Madre de Dios